 S.N.
 All of my work deals with women.
 I’m not shy about that.
 This is a film about what it means to be a woman artist from that part of the world.
 We see three different women representing three generations, three points of view, three conditions of being an artist: an ultra-successful diva, a young, ambitious filmmaker, and a woman trying to emulate Umm Kulthum.
-I detail each woman’s desires, expectations, relationship to their art, to motherhood and the sacrifices they had to make along the way.
+I detail each woman’s desires, expectations, relationship to their art, to motherhood, and the sacrifices they had to make along the way.

 S.A.
 Your film was screened around the world at countless film festivals.
 Where has it resonated the most?
 Did you show it in Egypt?

 S.N.
 Yes, the film was screened in Egypt.
-The film was shocking to Egyptians, and there was an article written about whether it was permissible or not to screen it.
+The film was shocking to Egyptians, and there was an article written about whether or not it was permissible to screen it.
 People were confused if I was attacking or praising Umm Kulthum.

 Recently, I showed the film in Tunisia, and it was a fantastic experience.
 It was a true Arab audience, and they started to sing along to the soundtrack during the screening.
-Istanbul was also memorable, the Turkish public resonated a lot with Umm Kulthum’s story.
+Istanbul was also memorable; the Turkish public resonated a lot with Umm Kulthum’s story.
 I also showed it in Brooklyn, at the Academy of Music in front of a young and diverse audience: Arabs, Iranians, Egyptians, Americans.
 The energy was so high, and it provoked the right kind of conversation after the screening.
-That’s what I can hope for as an artist: that I can open up space for right conversation.
+That’s what I can hope for as an artist: that I can open up space for the right conversation.

 Ev Zverev: I want to talk about the ending.
 There are two different endings to this film.
 First is one in which Umm Kulthum’s song is playing on the radio, showing her legacy shining on.
 But Mitra [the protagonist] chose a different ending, where the diva loses her voice in front of a live audience.
 How was the process of picking the right ending?

 S.N.
 The character in the film definitely mirrors my own experience directing this film.
 The first idea was to end the film with Umm Kulthum as a hero.
 I supported that idea.
 But it is inevitable for an artist to suffer.
 Mitra kept thinking, ‘Umm Kulthum could suffer too.’
-She isn’t an indestructible hero, she is also a human being.
+She isn’t an indestructible hero; she is also a human being.
 Mitra surprised her audience like I did when she presented Umm Kulthum losing her voice.
-The singer never lost her voice in any concert.
+The singer never lost her voice at any concert.
 Even when this happened in a fiction film, people got angry.
 It’s like Umm Kulthum could never be brought down to this level of humanity.

 S.A.
 Do you think failure is an essential part of artistic success?

 S.N.
 As artists, we are always expected to make masterpieces after masterpieces.
-This always ends up disappointing people: if you make the same thing, you’re repetitive and if you change, you’re taking a big risk.
+This always ends up disappointing people: if you make the same thing, you’re repetitive, and if you change, you’re taking a big risk.
 Artists, at every level, get criticism.
-I heard this quote once and it stuck with me: “Never take rejection too seriously, and never take praise too seriously.”
+I heard this quote once, and it stuck with me: “Never take rejection too seriously, and never take praise too seriously.”

-I’m often wrong about the value of my work: I might think it’s a bad film but everyone around me feels the opposite.
+I’m often wrong about the value of my work: I might think it’s a bad film, but everyone around me feels the opposite.
 You just have to take criticism and move on with it.
 Mitra will never be able to please everyone.
 She is going to fail like all of us do at some point.
 Doubt is part of the artistic process.
 The beauty is in doing it anyway and giving it your best.

 S.A.
 What about Umm Kulthum?
 She seemed indestructible.